Updated on October 22, 2021

 Why Get a Home Equity Loan?

-What are Home Equity Loans Used For?
+What are Home Equity Loans or Lines of Credit Used For?

-- Remodeling a home.
+Remodeling a home.
 Payments to contractors and for materials add up quickly.

-- Medical expenses.
+Medical expenses.
 A major surgery or long rehab can result in high medical bills.

-- Education.
+Education.
 Loans can help pay for private secondary schooling or college.

 There are, however, some cases where a home equity loan might not be the smartest financial solution.
 One example?
 Starting your own business.
 This is a risky proposition.
 If you use your home equity to start a business, and the business fails, you may find you’re unable to make the payments on your loan.
 Since you used your house as collateral, this could result in a worst-case scenario of losing your home, as well as your business.